opencv/opencv/modules/gpu/doc/object_detection.rst

 gpu::CascadeClassifier_GPU::load
 ------------------------------------
-.. cpp:function:: bool gpu::CascadeClassifier_GPU::load(const string\& filename)
+.. ocv:function:: bool gpu::CascadeClassifier_GPU::load(const string\& filename)

     Loads the classifier from a file.
 The previous content is destroyed.